nithril/dynatree-for-jsf/README.md

 Credits
 ================
 Authors of dynatree, a great component
-Authors of Primefaces, a source of inspiration on how to create an JSF 2 component with Ajax behaviour
+Authors of Primefaces and Mojarra, a source of inspiration on how to create an JSF 2 component with Ajax behaviour